seriousme/openapi-schema-validator/README.md

 This static property returns the OpenApi versions supported by this package as a `Set`.
 If present, the result of `<instance>.version` is a member of this `Set`.

+<a name="notes"></a>

+# Notes

+The [JSONschemas](/schemas/) are copied from the [OpenAPI specification JSONschemas](https://github.com/OAI/OpenAPI-Specification/tree/gh-pages) which might differ from the [OpenAPI specification HTML pages](https://spec.openapis.org/oas/latest.html)!
+If you find a bug in a schema (e.g. because it behaves differently than specified in the HTML) then please an issue at https://github.com/OAI/OpenAPI-Specification.
+Shortly after the specification writers update their schema,the automation will pick it up and include the updated version in this module.

 <a name="license"></a>

 # License